Ale-JRD/Trads/content/post/index-T1.md

 (…Liz)

-[I’m sorry, Gio.
-We have to retreat.]
+「I’m sorry, Gio.
+We have to retreat.」

-[Ou.]
+「Ou.」

-[Hm, this is unexpected… You listened surprisingly well.]
+「Hm, this is unexpected… You listened surprisingly well.」

-[You got that guy’s seal of approval.
-When it comes to fighting, I trust your judgment.]
+「You got that guy’s seal of approval.
+When it comes to fighting, I trust your judgment.」

-[Can you still run?]
+「Can you still run?」

-[You can see it for yourself— my legs are still working.]
+「You can see it for yourself— my legs are still working.」

 I look for the opportunity to flee—